Version 1.1 – 2021-04-15

 In Agile Lean Leadership we use teams as the operating unit where possible.
 Teams are self-organizing, cross-functional and able to deliver the products and services on their Main Backlog.
 They are designed with high internal coherence and low external coupling, so they can operate largely on their own, like a small business.

-- Circles have a few defined roles: CO (Product Owner), XO (Scrum Master) and Team consisting of Team Members.
+- Circles have a few defined roles: Strategy Owner (aka Product Owner), Operations Owner (aka Scrum Master) and Team.

 - Circles have Artifacts that provide visualization of important aspects of the work: The Main Backlog, The Tactical Backlog, The Improvement Backlog and the Circle Manifest.
-Some Circles may choose to work with Scrum, Kanban, a combination of Scrum and Kanban or some other Agile Lean pattern.
+Some Circles may choose to work with Scrum, Kanban, or a combination of Scrum and Kanban.

 Under all circumstances Circles are expected to operate with constant feedback, following the practice of iterations (or cadences) in planning, review and retrospective.
 Circles are also expected to focus on making their work as transparent as possible.